eduardosalgado12/eduardosalgado12/README.md

 ### 🔌 From circuits to code

-I spent years on the engineering side of things: designing electrical installations, managing sites in Portugal and Angola, and running budgets and teams at a construction company — including delivering an 8-apartment building in 18 months, on budget and on schedule.

-In 2026 I decided to switch to software full-time and joined **42 Porto**, where there are no teachers and no lectures — only projects, peer reviews and a lot of debugging.
+I spent years on the engineering side of things: designing electrical installations, managing sites in Portugal and Angola, and running budgets and teams at a construction company, In 2026 I decided to switch to software full-time and joined **42 Porto**, where there are no teachers and no lectures — only projects, peer reviews and a lot of debugging.

 What I carry over from engineering: **planning before building, respecting constraints, and finishing what I start.**